 - Stocks and shares;

 - The liable rights of the securities referred to in the previous paragraphs, provided the liability covers the entire issue or series, or is provided for at the time of issue;

 - Other documents representing homogeneous legal situations, provided they are able to be transferred on the market.

 Securities are in registered form (Article 52 of the Portuguese Securities Code (Código de Valores Mobiliário)).

 The acquisition of securities, as well as the establishment, modification or extinction of usufruct, pledge or other legal situations that encumber securities are registered (as a rule with the issuing entity or with a management entity) and may be subject to succession.

-This matter is governed by the Portuguese Securities Code, approved by Decree‑Law No 486/99 of 13.11.1999, the updated version of which is available in Portuguese at
+This matter is governed by the Portuguese Securities Code, approved by Decree-Law No 486/99 of 13 November 1999, the current version of which is available in Portuguese at

 REGISTRIES OF MOTOR VEHICLES